 In lieu of more detailed information only the broadest of harm reduction messages can be offered.
 Including the following:

-LEGAL STATUS: In 2009 Home Office Circular 21/2009 made a number of synthetic cannabinoids were made Class B controlled drugs.
+In 2009 Home Office Circular 3209/2009 made a number of synthetic cannabinoids were made Class B controlled drugs.

-This made key groups of synthetic cannabinoids controlled drugs straight away.
+These made key groups of synthetic cannabinoids controlled drugs straight away.
 However some compounds fall outside of the current legal controls and so are still legally available.
-However, there are likely to be further changes where these remaining compounds are brought under legal control.

 For further information on Synthetic Cannabinoids the following sources will be useful: